vishnushiri02/SARS-Cov2-Surveilance/notes/growth_rate_estimation.Methods to estimate R.md

   2. **Assumption:** Number of secondary cases caused by primary case is poisson distributed (since it deals with the count of cases per primary case), with expected value R (the average number of secondary cases caused by the primary case.).
   3. Given the observation of incident cases over consecutive time units, generation time distribution w, R is estimated by maximising the log-likelihood  $\\LL(R)=\sum_{t=1}^Tlog(\frac{e^{-\mu_t}\mu_t^{N_t}}{N_t!})\space where\space \mu_t=R\sum_{i=1}^tN_{t-i}w_i$
   4. Generation time shoudl be discretized.
+  5. [[Confidence interval|Growth_Rate_Estimation.Glossary#confidence-interval]] is achieved by profiling the likelihood.
   + **Condition:** The chosen period should contain exponential growth of the epidemic.This exponential growth period can be chosen using the [[R-squared|Growth_Rate_Estimation.Glossary#r-squared]] statistic.

 + **Sequential Bayesian Method(SB):**
   1. Sequential estimation of initial reproduction number.
   2. Relies on the approximation of SIR model where the incidence at time t+1 denoted as N(t+1) is poisson distributed with mean $N(t)e^{\gamma(R-1)}$ where $\frac{1}{\gamma}$ is the average duration of infectious period.
+  3. [[Confidence interval|Growth_Rate_Estimation.Glossary#confidence-interval]] is achieved by a cumulated sum of the R posterior distribution and corresponds to the 2.5% and 97.5% tresholds.

 > My interpretation of the mean: there is an average exponential growth in the incidence at a rate of $\gamma(R-1)$ where (R-1) is the average number of secondary cases and the $\gamma$ can be number of primary cases ($\\\frac{sum\space of\space infection\space time\space durations}{number\space of\space infections}=Average\space infectious\space period\\\frac{sum\space of\space infection\space time\space durations}{Average\space infectious\space period}=number\space of\space infections$) Multiplying it with N(t) would give the mean for until time step t.